gracefullight/gracefullight.github.io/blog/2025/08/16/vision-language-models-for-vision-tasks-review.md

 ## VLM Knowledge Distillation

+- distils general and robust VLM knowledge to task-specific models without the restriction of VLM architecture, benefiting task-specific designs while tackling various dense prediction tasks.
+- most VLM knowledge distillation methods focus on transferring image-level knowledge to region- or pixel-level tasks such as object detection and semantic segmentation.

+### Knowledge Distillation for Object Detection

+- To distill VLM knowledge to enlarge the detector vocabulary
+- To better align image-level and object-level representations
+  - ViLD: distills VLM knowledge to a two-stage detector whose embedding space is enforced to be consistent with that of CLIP image encoder.
+  - HierKD: hierarchical global-local knowledge distillation.
+  - RKD: region-based knowledge distillation for better aligning region-level and image-level embeddings.
+  - ZSD-YOLO: self-labeling data augmentation for exploiting CLIP for better object detection.
+  - OADP: proposal features while transferring contextual knowledge.
+  - BARON: uses neighborhood sampling to distill a bag of regions instead of individual regions.
+  - RO-ViT: distills information from VLMs for open-vocabulary detection.
+- VLM distillation via prompt learning
+  - DetPro: a detection prompt technique for learning continuous prompt representations for open-vocabulary object detection.
+  - PrompDet: regional prompt learning for aligning word embeddings with regional image embeddings.
+  - PB-OVD: trains object detectors with VLM-predicted pseudo bounding boxes.
+  - XPM: a robust cross-modal pseudo-labeling strategy that employs VLM-generated pseudo masks for open-vocabulary instance segmentation.
+  - P3OVD: prompt-driven self-training that refines the VLM-generated pseudo labels with fine-grained prompt tuning.

+### Knowledge Distillation for Semantic Segmentation

+- Leverage VLMs to enlarge the vocabulary of segmentation models, aim to segment pixels described by arbitrary texts. (i.e., any categories of pixels beyond base classes)
+- Tackling the mismatch between image-level and pixel-level representations.
+  - CLIPSeg: a lightweight transformer decoder to extend CLIP for semantic segmentation.
+  - LSeg: maximizes the correlation between CLIP text embeddings and pixel-wise image embedding encoded by segmentation models.
+  - ZegCLIP: employs CLIP to generate semantic masks and introduces a relationship descriptor to mitigate overfitting on base classes.
+  - MaskCLIP+, SSIW: distill knowledge with VLM-predicted pixel-level pseudo labels.
+  - FreeSeg: generates mask proposals first and then performs zero-shot classification for them.

+#### Knowledge distillation for weakly-supervised semantic segmentation

+- Leverage both VLMs and weak supervision (e.g., image-level labels) for semantic segmentation.
+- CLIP-ES: employs CLIP to refine the class activation map by designing a softmax function and a class-aware attention-based affinity module for mitigating the category confusion issue.
+- CLIMS: employs CLIP knowledge to generate high-quality class activation maps for better weakly-supervised semantic segmentation.

+## Performance

+- VLM is largely attributed to three factors: Big data, Big Model, and Task-agnostic learning.
+- Limitations
+  - When data/model size keeps increasing, the performance saturates and further scaling up won’t improve performance
+  - Adopting large-scale data in VLM pre-training necessitates extensive computation resources
+  - Adopting large models introduces excessive computation and memory overheads in both training and inference
+- Transfer Learning
+  - can mitigate the domain gaps by learning from task-specific data, being labelled or unlabelled.
+  - Supervised `>` few-shot supervised `=` unsupervised transfer (overfitting but challenging)
+- Knowledge Distillation
+  - brings clear performance improvement on detection and segmentation tasks
+  - introduces general and robust VLM knowledge while benefiting from task-specific designs
+- the development of VLM pre-training for dense visual recognition tasks (on region or pixel-level detection and segmentation) lag far behind.
+- require certain norms in term of training data, networks and downstream tasks.
+  - VLM transfer: release their codes and do not require intensive computation resources, easing reproduction and benchmarking.
+  - VLM pre-training: studied with different data and networks, making benchmarking a very challenging task. also use non-public training data, or require intensive computation resources.
+  - VLM knowledge distillation: adopt different task-specific backbones, which complicates benchmarking.

+## Challenges

+- VLM pre-training
+  - **Fine-grained vision-language correlation modelling**: can better recognize patches and pixels beyond images, greatly benefiting dense prediction tasks
+  - **Unification of vision and language learning**: enables efficient communications across data modalities which can benefit both training effectiveness and training efficiency.
+  - **Pre-training VLMs with multiple languages**: could introduce bias in term of cultures and regions and hinder VLM applications in other language areas.
+  - **Data-efficient VLMs**: instead of merely learning from each image-text pair, more useful information could be learned with the supervision among image-text pairs.
+  - **Pre-training VLMs with LLMs**: employ LLMs to augment the texts in the raw image-text pairs, which provides richer language knowledge and helps better learn vision-language correlation.
+- VLM Transfer Learning
+  - **Unsupervised VLM transfer**: much lower risk of overfitting than few-shot supervised transfer.
+  - **VLM transfer with visual prompt/adapter**: Existing studies focus on text prompt learning.
+Visual prompt learning or visual adapter, which is complementary to text prompting and can enable pixel-level adaptation in various dense prediction tasks.
+  - **Test-time VLM transfer**: Existing studies conduct transfer by fine-tuning VLMs on each downstream task (i.e., prompt learning), leading to repetitive efforts while facing many downstream tasks.
+Adapting prompts on the fly during inference can circumvent the repetitive training in existing VLM transfer.
+  - **VLM transfer with LLMs**: Different from prompt engineering and prompt learning, exploit LLMs to generate text prompts that better describe downstream tasks.
+This approach is automatic and requires little labelled data.
+- VLM knowledge distillation
+  - **Knowledge distillation from multiple VLMs**: harvest their synergistic effect by coordinating knowledge distillation from multiple VLMs.
+  - **Knowledge distillation for other visual recognition tasks**: leverage the knowledge distilled from VLMs to improve performance on other visual recognition tasks. (instance segmentation, panoptic segmentation, person reidentification)

 ## Ref

 - Zhang, J., Huang, J., Jin, S., & Lu, S. (2024).
 Vision-Language Models for Vision Tasks: A Survey.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 46(8), 5625–5644. `<https://doi.org/10.1109/TPAMI.2024.3369699>`